chrishayuk/chuk-acp/examples/README.md

 If you encounter issues with any examples:
 1. Ensure you're using Python 3.11+
-2. Verify chuk-acp is installed: `pip list | grep chuk-acp`
+2. Verify chuk-acp is installed: `uv pip list | grep chuk-acp`
 3. Check the main project's issue tracker

 ## Contributing